 She had what she yearned for and met chaebol prince Kang Ji Wook who was so bored in his being rich and his predetermined life.
 She met him after she made the best vocal resignation over her user friendly boss when she set sail for a vacation in Japan.
 He accidentally mistook her as the interpreter that would help him with his market research for the family’s travel and tours business.

-After their memorable sort of idyll in Japan, they continued the blooming emotional attachment when they got back to Korea alongside learning tango and Eun-jae’s struggle as her sickness is becoming more evident.
+After their memorable encounter in Japan, they continued the blooming emotional attachment when they got back to Korea alongside learning tango and Eun-jae’s struggle as her sickness is becoming more evident.

 Eun-jae’s doctor, Cha Eun Suk played the second male lead.
 He was Eun-jae’s oncologist who harbored secret feelings for her.
 The other person completing the love square was Im Se Kyung who was supposed to be engaged to Ji-wook and was unreasonably jealous over Eun-jae.